luluopa/Fake-People-Generator/README.md

 If you prefer to use other folder pattern, you can easily set up the jest with `jest.config.js` file to make it watch upon an especific directory.

 ## Directory patterns
-* `test` - Folder with all the tests for the project.
+* `tests` - Folder with all the tests for the project.
 * `src` - Includes the pages, components and services layers.

 <!-- ## Tips